jensroes/ntu-data-viz/README.md

-# ntu-data-viz
+# Data visualisation in ggplot2
-Data visualisation workshop for Nottingham Trent University
+Slides, exercises and data for a workshop on data visualisation with ggplot2